 - Counsel during regulatory investigations and enforcement proceedings

-- Litigation counsel both in federal and state and courts as well as in arbitrations
+- Litigation counsel both in federal and state courts, as well as in arbitrations

 Barton’s attorneys also serve as special counsel for governance matters affecting not-for-profit boards of directors and their committees.
 Our team provides guidance on the evolving fiduciary standards for directors of not-for-profit entities and assists with issues affecting not-for-profit nominating committees, audit committees, fundraising, and general compliance.